 This work was supported by Programme Investissements d'Avenir under the program ANR-11-IDEX-0002-02, reference ANR-10-LABX-0037-NEXT, and research funding Grant No. ANR-17-CE30-0024.
-M.A. acknowledges support from the DGA (Direction Générale de l'Armement), and N.D. support from Région Occitanie and Université Paul Sabatier.
+MA acknowledges support from the DGA (Direction Générale de l'Armement), and ND support from Région Occitanie and Université Paul Sabatier.

-Appendix A: Perturbative theory of scattering halos
+Appendix A. Perturbative theory of scattering halos

 In this section, we provide a quantitative theoretical description of the atom-atom scattering processes giving rise to the halo structures that are observed in the experiments.
-The perturbative framework that we develop is inspired from previous works that were investigating colliding Bose-Einstein condensates [18, 25].
-The results that it yields are consistent with the calculations undertaken in Ref.
-[20].
+The perturbative framework that we develop is inspired from previous works that were investigating colliding BECs [20, 29].
+The results that it yields are consistent with the calculations undertaken in reference [22].

-Our starting point is a perfect Bose-Einstein condensate that is prepared within a one-dimensional optical lattice.
-The atoms of the condensate are sharing the single-particle wavefunction with $\mathbf{r} \equiv (x, y, z)$ and the lattice being oriented along the z axis of the coordinate system. ψ_l are the Fourier components of the periodic condensate wavefunction in the lattice.
+Our starting point is a perfect BEC that is prepared within a one-dimensional optical lattice.
+The atoms of the condensate are sharing the single-particle wavefunction with $\mathbf{r} \equiv (x, y, z)$ and the lattice being oriented along the z axis of the coordinate system. $\psi_l$ are the Fourier components of the periodic condensate wavefunction in the lattice.
 The function with